h2oai/h2ogpt/README.md

 ### Roadmap

 - Integration of code and resulting LLMs with downstream applications and low/no-code platforms
-- Complement h2oGPT chatbot with search and other APIs
+- Complement h2oGPT chatbot with other APIs like ToolBench
-- High-performance distributed training of larger models on trillion tokens
 - Enhance the model's code completion, reasoning, and mathematical capabilities, ensure factual correctness, minimize hallucinations, and avoid repetitive output
-- Add other tools like search
-- Add agents for SQL and CSV question/answer
+- Add better agents for SQL and CSV question/answer

 ### Development